IngoStrauch2020/spring-boot-keycloak-jwe-example/README.md

 ```

 Another example uses the Client Credentials Grant - "Service account roles" in Keycloak speech (this is for machine-to-machine communication).

-Use the `create-jwt-for-token-request.js` script to create a JWT that then gets uses to obtain the access token (execute `npm|yarn|pnpm start`).

 ```
 KC_CLIENT_ID=jweclient